Purtsi

 Purtsi is a village in Elva Parish, Valga County in southern Estonia.
 It's located east of the end of the Väike-Emajõgi River, before it drains into the Lake Võrtsjärv.
 Viljandi–Rõngu road (nr 52) crosses the Väike-Emajõgi on a 120 m bridge in between Purtsi and Pikasilla.
-As of 2011 Census, the village's population was 34.
+As of the 2011 census, the village's population was 34.